 I mentioned in my About me page how my passion for honey started.
 Before I solved my son’s problem, I often wondered what cures constipation, tried different methods suited for a three-year-old, but nothing happened.
 And then I discovered honeydew, (it was from fir tree that one) and without even knowing, it helped my son’s problem.

-Tracking back to see what helped, I searched a lot, talked to beekeepers and here is what I have found out:
+Tracking back to see what helped my son back then, I did a lot of research, talked to beekeepers and here is what I have found out:

 Honey contains oligosaccharides.
 These are complex sugars that are believed to contribute to the anti-diabetic effect of honey (you may also be interested in Can diabetics eat honey?) as well as produce beneficial effects on lipid (fat) levels.